eulertorres/UAV_LOG_Viewer/README.md

 - `src/utils/` – helpers for resource discovery, SharePoint downloads, PDF reporting, and the local folium map server.
 - `assets/` – icons, 3D models, and supporting static files for the map and timeline views.

-## Release highlights
+## CHANGELOG
-Here's a quick view of what has changed recently.
-See [`changelog.txt`](changelog.txt) for full details.

 ### Beta 0.3.0
 - Integrated a Cesium-powered 3D flight viewer with aircraft model, HUD, camera follow mode, and selectable imagery layers for richer spatial context.
 - Rebuilt the timeline using a web-based control to keep the 3D view and plots synchronized while improving responsiveness.
-- Hardened log discovery with clearer fallbacks between the AppData `Logs` folder, the `XMOBOTS_LOG_DIR` environment override, and the bundled sample logs.
+- Hardened log discovery with clearer fallbacks between the AppData `Logs` folder, the `LOG_DIR` environment override, and the bundled sample logs.

 ### Version 0.2.4
 - Added this English README and refreshed the changelog.